modalitysystems/modalitysoftware-docs/TeamsChatAssist/registerapplication.md

    ![App registration](images/AppRegistration.png)

 ### Branding
-1. Set the Publisher Domain to a valid Domain Name such as your company domain
+1. Select Branding from left navigation pane.
+Set the Publisher Domain by pressing Update Domain.
+Select a valid Domain Name such as your company domain from window opened on right.

    ![Branding1](images/Branding1.png)